 - 1. Athletes will bowl three games.
 Warm-up/practice balls may be granted at the discretion of the venue manager depending on schedule, time constraints, etc. An athlete(s) may be moved to a different lane due to mechanical malfunction or other issues, such as slow play, at the discretion of the venue manager.
 Situations involving an athlete bowling out of order or on the wrong lane shall be handled at the venue manager's discretion. - 2.
 A scratch score based on a 15-game average shall be used for determining handicaps.
-For advancement to the next level of competition (Regional to Sectional, Sectional to State) the three-game average score from the previous level of competition will be used. - 3.
+In years where higher levels of competition are offered, the three-game average score from the previous level of competition will be used for advancement to the next level (Sectional to State). - 3.
 Athletes will not alternate lanes after each frame. - 4.
 From the approach, athletes have 45 seconds to deliver the ball.
 If the athlete fails to release the ball after 45 seconds, a zero is recorded for that ball. - 5.
 Ramp bowlers may be allowed to bowl three consecutive frames (at discretion of event manager). - 6.
 Handicapping is a means of placing bowlers and teams with varying degrees of skill levels on as equitable basis as possible for their competition against each other.
 In Special Olympics the handicap is based on 100% of the difference of the bowler's average and 200.
 Example: Player 1's average is 150 and Player 2's average is 100, Player 2 would receive a handicap of 100 i.e.100 pins per game handicap to be added to their score.
 Player 1's handicap would be 50 i.e. 50 pins per game handicap to be added to their score.
-Athletes can then be grouped for competition.
-Special Olympics is not considered a bowling league and does not follow all league rules; however, we do use handicaps to level the playing field. - 7.
+Athletes can then be grouped for competition. - 7.
+Special Olympics is not considered a bowling league and does not follow all league rules; however, we do use handicaps to level the playing field. - 8.
+All athletes must use a ball no less than 8 lbs. - 9.
 Legal line up for doubles and team competition: - a.
 A team must register four players to be eligible.
 However, if a team is short-handed, a legal line-up shall consist of three or more eligible players on a four-player team.
-If a bowler is absent from Regional or Sectional competition, the team or double is unable to advance to Sectional or State.
+In years where higher levels of competition are offered, if a bowler is absent from Sectional competition, the team or double is unable to advance to State.